-On August 25, Stars in Coma will release Escapist Partisans, while Defunct Summer will see the light of day on September 22.
+On August 25, Stars in Coma released Escapist Partisans, while Defunct Summer will see the light of day on September 22.
 Comprising 10 songs each, the sister albums were recorded simultaneously between 2014 and 2017, but vary in tonality and theme.

 Both albums will be out on limited edition cassette and digitally.
 Pre-order now at starsincoma.bandcamp.com!